 Of course, we know the work is not over yet.
 We have a lot ahead of us and we’ll keep you updated on progress, emerging issues and solutions, as well as new resources.

-The Right to Housing Toronto provided a submission to the Ontario Legislature Standing Committee on Social Policy.
+The Right to Housing Toronto provided a submission to the Ontario Legislature Standing Committee on Social Policy on June 26, 2020, expressing concerns with Bill 184 and urging the Ontario Government to take this opportunity to align landlord and tenant law with the right to adequate housing.

 The Right to Housing Toronto has distilled international and domestic human rights principles into advice for the City of Toronto about how to ensure its housing and homelessness-related COVID-19 responses are grounded in human rights.
 You can read the full recommendations here and the summary here.